junxit/us-congress-bills-111/metadata.md

 - 2009-01-22 — Introduced in Senate
 - 2009-01-22 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S789-790)
 - 2009-01-22 — Sponsor introductory remarks on measure.
 (CR S789)
+- 2009-02-11 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2009-03-11 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 111-7.
+- 2009-03-11 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 111-7.
+- 2009-03-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 30.